 Symptoms: Common symptoms of breast cancer may include a mass in the breast or underarm area.
 However, with mammograms, many breast cancers are now found before they cause symptoms.

 Treatment: Surgery is a standard part of treatment for most women with breast cancer.
-Doctors may also treat patients with chemotherapy, radiation therapy, and/or targeted therapies.
+Doctors may also treat patients with chemotherapy, radiation therapy, hormone blockers, targeted therapies and/or immunotherapy.

 Risk of Radiation Cardiotoxicity: Women with cancer of the left breast or with cancer in the lymph nodes near the breastbone (sternum) may be at a higher risk for radiation cardiotoxicity.
 Radiation therapy to these areas can affect the heart.
 The risk of radiation cardiotoxicity may be increased by the use of certain chemotherapy drugs, such as anthracyclines (for example, doxorubicin).